Javascript is not enabled.

 Getty Images

-With so much uncertainty in the workplace, now could be an ideal moment to strengthen your job opportunities and career potential by learning a skill or two.
+No matter how much work experience you’ve had during your career, it’s always a good idea to strengthen your job opportunities and career potential by learning another skill or two.
 Many websites offer free or affordably priced courses that can teach you everything from how to speak Spanish (or any other language) to how to master spreadsheets.

-Here are five ways you can build your job skills during quarantine and the websites that will help you do it.
+Here are five ways you can build your job skills and websites that will help you do it.

 1. Learn a new language